 Having access to your information is vital for your care to be collaborative and comprehensive.
 We make sure you and your family are always kept informed and that your private information remains safe and secure.

-We are required to maintain a complete record of your medical history, current condition, treatment plan, and all diagnosis and treatment given, including the results of all tests, procedures, and therapies.
-Whether this information is stored in writing, on a computer, or other means, we will keep this information in a safe and secure way that protects your privacy and confidentiality.
-Of course, the physicians and other health care professionals who are involved in your care need to access this information to provide appropriate treatment for you.
-View our full patient confidentiality and privacy health care notice.
+We are required to maintain a complete record of your medical history, current condition, treatment plan and all diagnosis and treatment given, including test results, procedures and therapies.
+Whether this information is stored in writing, on a computer or other means, we will keep this information in a safe and secure way that protects your privacy and confidentiality.

 Additional authorization may also be required for the release of specifically protected or privileged information.
 Certain information can take up to 30 days for processing.
 Contact the Release of Information representative at the number listed on the authorization form with questions about specific requests.

 To request medical records of a deceased patient, the request must be accompanied by authorization from the executor of the estate.
 Please include a copy of the executor paperwork with the authorization.
 Please note: a fee may be associated with a medical record request.